-The Creative Women’s Group uses art as a way to facilitate the two-way integration in Croatia with a focus on refugee and asylum seekers.
+The Creative Women’s Group, also known as Women to Women, uses art as a way to facilitate the two-way integration in Croatia with a focus on refugee and asylum seekers.
 Providing a space for women to come together without the men and children can help to ease their burden while helping build strong ties within the refugee/asylum seeker community and with others in Croatia—from women to women.

 The idea of the project is to create a safe and intimate space for women to exchange ideas, problems, solutions or simply to spend time together away from the stress and pressure of living in constrained spaces with an uncertain future in reference specifically to the refugee women.
 It also provides intercultural exchange through community- and peace-building opportunities with a chance to also improve their livelihood.